xpack/web-jekyll/pages/core/xpbuild/install.md

 ## `npx`

-If, for any reason, you decide not to install `xpbuild`, you can still benefit from it by using `npx`, as a trampoline to start `xpbuild`:
+If, for any reason, you decide not to install xpbuild, you can still benefit from it by using `npx`, as a trampoline to start `xpbuild`:

 ```console